Hay

 condition, and/or having no food, shelter, or water, please contact

-your local animal control office which is listed in the telephone
+your local animal control office.

 Document all violations effectively and report them to